-WWE News: Real Reason Why Goldberg Defeated Kevin Owens in 22 Seconds Revealed
+WWE News: Real Reason Why Goldberg Defeated Kevin Owens In 22 Seconds Revealed

 Goldberg has been universally loved by the fans since returning to WWE, but the Chicago crowd during last night’s edition of Raw has a different reaction.
 There were noticeable boos, and the crowd favored Lesnar during their segment.
 Chicago is a very smart city, which is a good comparison to what WWE can expect at Wrestlemania 33.
 If WWE officials aren’t careful, the crowd could ruin the final Goldberg vs. Lesnar match.

 Goldberg’s health has been protected since his return.
-He has logged in less than ten minutes of in-ring time over the past six months, and still be able to become one of the company’s most bankable stars.
+He has logged in less than ten minutes of in-ring time over the past six months and is still be able to remain one of the company’s most bankable stars.
 His run has been very successful, but the WWE Universe could still turn on the match if it’s bad or if they feel Goldberg hasn’t earned his place on the Wrestlemania card.
 WWE officials should be cautious about more than just Goldberg’s health heading into Wrestlemania.
 There are a lot of factors still in play for Goldberg vs. Lesnar.

 [Featured Image by WWE]